A Guide to Improving Your Editorial Review Process

 An editorial review process improves the content quality, adds to its business value, and helps maintain the reputation of the publication.

-There are four crucial steps in an editorial review process: pre-check, peer review, editor’s decisions, and revision and author’s appeal.
+There are four crucial steps in an editorial review and publication process: pre-check, peer review, editor’s decisions, and revision and author’s appeal.
 The four steps are repeated until the draft is approved for publication by everyone.

-It’s best to make your team’s editorial and review process as efficient and easy-to-follow as possible.
+It’s best to make your team’s editorial and review process as efficient and easy to follow as possible.
 Here are five tips to get you started:

 One such tool is Multicollab.
 It is a WordPress collaboration plugin that enables authors, editors, reviewers, stakeholders, and publishers to exchange feedback on all content types right inside the Gutenberg Editor.

+Want to get the most out of the Gutenberg Editor?
 Get our free guide on 16 productivity tips for content teams that use the Gutenberg Editor.

 An editorial review process helps improve a content piece’s business value by enabling team members (authors, editors, etc.) to collaborate and act on the feedback gathered.